GallVp/emgGO/docs/importTutorial.md

 <em>Fig 1.
 Data plotted using the  <code>plotEMG</code> function.</em>
 </p>

 The data is automatically rectified by the `plotEMG` function.
-Also, the data is unfiltered.
 This is the default behaviour of emgGO.
-It does not filter the data and leaves the choice of appropriate filtering to the user.
-To filter the data, `filterStream` function can be used as follows.
-The `filterStream` function is located in the *Helpers* folder.
+Also, it does not filter the data and leaves the choice of appropriate filtering to the user.
+To filter the data, `filterStream` function can be used.
+The `filterStream` function is located in the *helpers* folder.
 It applies butterworth lowpass and highpass filters at provided cutoff frequencies.
 ```MATLAB
 EMG.channelData = filterStream(EMG.channelData = filterStream(EMG.channelData, EMG.fs, 2, 100, 10, 1);
 ```